 If you'd like to have form data passed to the page subscribers see after clicking on the confirmation link, follow these steps.

 - Under the "List Options" tab, click List Settings.

-- Scroll down to the "Confirmation success page" section (learn more about using a custom success page).
-Check the box labeled "Personalize your custom success page with subscriber information".
+- Scroll down to the "Confirmation Success Page" section (learn more about using a custom success page).
+Enable the toggle labeled "Personalize success page with subscriber information."